 Catrina is a Neuroscience PhD student in Dr. Nicole Rust’s lab at UPenn.
-She is broadly interested in the neural correlates of cognitive processes and is currently studying how we remember what we see by working with brains and models.
-When she’s not in the lab she enjoys reading, playing the piano, and playing games with friends.
+She is broadly interested in the neural correlates of cognitive processes and is currently studying how we remember what we see.
+When she’s not in the lab she enjoys reading, playing the viola, and playing games with friends.
 You can read more about her work on her personal website: catrinahacker.com.

 Vanessa is a Neuroscience PhD student in the lab of Dr. Naiara Akizu studying the roles of specific genes in childhood neurodegenerative disorders like cerebellar ataxias.
 When not in the lab, Vanessa loves to explore the city and nature, go to concerts and do yoga.